If demand for the new Elvis stamp is anywhere close to the Postal Service’s expectations, they are going to sell a lot of them.

 For the extra 50¢ you get the big gold crown on the First Day of Issue DCP (Digital Color Postmark – Postal Service lingo).

-Here’s an upgrade from the first stamp sheet at the beginning of this article.
-You will note there are three bulls-eye postmarks (that’s what they call them).
+This is different from the first stamp sheet at the beginning of this article, because there are three bulls-eye postmarks (that’s what they call them).
 Each is centered over a block of four stamps.
 The remaining four are postmarked with portions of Elvis’ signature.
 Also visible are the words MUSIC ICONS and a small black crown.
 I like this one and think it’s worth the $10.34 they are asking.

 There’s some text at the bottom of these stamp sheets, but it is too small to read here.
 It says,